e-c-centric/Group26_Final_Project/README.md

 - A trained model that can be used to predict the cluster of a word.

 ## Required Libraries
+- Located in the requirements.txt file

 ## Installation Instructions
+- Clone the repository
+- Install the required libraries using the command `pip install -r requirements.txt`
+- Run the program using the command `python main.py`

 ## Limitations
 - The accent of the voice may not be so clear.